For Art UK's 'Being...' series, we take a look at a day in the life of a professional working in the arts, heritage or museum sector.

 What's for lunch?

 I bring a packed lunch to work and today it was a salad with sweet potato.
 I normally eat at my desk reading emails but I regularly make the effort to do something non-work-related too – like drawing in the café or seeing an exhibition at the Natural History Museum.
-At the very least I make sure I fit in a 10-minute mindfulness meditation; it helps to reset my brain for the afternoon!
+At the very least I make sure I fit in

 What's a typical afternoon like?